IS GOD CALLING YOU TO A VOCATION IN

 This page describes what the Secular Franciscan Order is NOT and what it is, requirements for admission, characteristics of a good Franciscan, and the three stages of formation.
 Most important is that the call to make this life-time commitment is from God, and God alone, and that this call must be discerned.

 First of all, the Secular Franciscan Order is not just another church group, club or “do good” social organization where one may participate for a while and then drop out.
 It is not a support group for the lonely or troubled or where one may come to resolve issues best taken up with a professionally, trained counselor.
+A Franciscan meeting is not the appropriate place to vent about matters which should be taken up privately.

 The Secular Franciscan Order is one of the Orders in the Church, and profession is a life-time commitment.
 It was founded by Saint Francis of Assisi.
 It is the only Third Order in the Church founded by the founder of the First and Second Orders and whose founder wrote its first Rule.
 (Saint Francis founded the First and Third Orders, and Saint Francis and Saint Clare founded the Second Order.)